Elysian01/Exercise-And-Yoga-Tracker/README.md

 ## Get Started

-<b>It is recommended to open website (index.html) in local machine using live server of vscode or any other Apache server, for fast loading of tensorflowjs model</b>
+<b>It is recommended to open website (index.html) in local machine using live server of vscode or any other Apache server, for fast loading of tensorflowjs model.</b>

 ## Classification

-It can classify 6 different yoga poses which are divided into 2 sets
+It can classify 6 different yoga poses which are divided into 2 sets:

 * Yoga Set 1
     1. Tree Pose